-- 1. Remove the three screws (M2.5x5) that secure the right display-hinge to the palm-rest and keyboard assembly. - 2.
-Open the right display-hinge at an angle of 90 degrees. - 3.
-Peel the tape that secures the power-adapter port cable to the system board. - 4.
+- 1. Remove the two screws (M2x3.5) that secure the right display-hinge to the system board and palm-rest and keyboard assembly. - 2.
+Remove the screw (M2.5x5) that secures the right display-hinge to the system board and palm-rest and keyboard assembly. - 3.
+Open the right display hinge at an angle of 90 degrees. - 4.
 Disconnect the power-adapter port cable from the system board. - 5.
 Remove the screw (M2x3) that secures the power-adapter port to the palm-rest and keyboard assembly. - 6.
+Remove the power-adapter port cable from the routing guide on the palm-rest and keyboard assembly. - 7.
 Lift the power-adapter port along with its cable, off the palm-rest and keyboard assembly.